How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 In fact, in the large traditional Japanese corporate world, this practice still continues.

-In the above scenario, the candidates did not have any prior full-time work experience, and hence, a brief personal history of educational qualification and any part-time jobs was sufficient.
+In the above scenario, the candidates did not have any prior full-time work experience.
+Hence, a brief personal history of educational qualification and any part-time jobs was sufficient.
 And that’s why the existence of Rirekisho resumes.

-In today’s Japan, large Japanese corporations still have the main hiring from universities like in the olden days.
-But, unlike in the past, some employees change jobs, creating the need for replacement by experienced talent.
+In today’s Japan, large Japanese corporations still hire mainly from universities, as they did in the past.
+But unlike in the past, some employees change jobs, creating the need for experienced talent to replace them.
 Moreover, the corporate sector is also realizing the need for change.

-So, The brief Rirekisho resume practice and the detailed resume are still going on at companies with traditional Japanese work environments.
-However, now the Rirekisho serves as the resume summary before the hiring manager decides to review the detailed resume.
+So, the brief Rirekisho resume practice and the detailed resume are still practiced at companies with traditional Japanese work environments.
+However, now, the Rirekisho serves as the resume summary before the hiring manager decides to review the detailed resume.

 Details of Japanese Rirekisho Resume